College of Osteopathic Medicine

 Qualified DO program applicants selected by the Faculty Committee on Admissions are invited for a personal interview on a rolling basis.

-Interviews for the DO program generally begin in mid-September and will be conducted through March.
+Interviews for the DO program generally begin in August and will be conducted through March.
 If you are selected for an interview, you will be sent an email with required next steps.
 A candidate can be selected for an interview at any time throughout the review process at each location as deemed competitive by the Faculty Committee on Admissions.
 Interview sessions are on-campus or virtual events.
 PCOM conducts a panel interview that generally includes the applicant and at least two members of the Faculty Committee on Admissions, and lasts about 30 minutes.

 Admissions Decisions